Back to the Maghreb.

 - Mix together the j’ben, egg, and salt.

 - Working with one sheet of phyllo dough (keep the others covered with a damp cloth), cut it into four strips, each 3-inches wide and 8-inches long.
 Brush all four strips with melted butter and take two strips and add to the other two to double their strength.
 Place one teaspoon of the cheese at the end closest to you.
 Fold over into a triangle, then fold the triangle over again, like folding a flag, until you have used up the strip.
-Repeat with teh second doubled strip of phyllo.
+Repeat with the second doubled strip of phyllo.
 The butter should keep them sealed.
 Place them on a parchment-lined baking sheet.
 Repeat with remaining phyllo dough sheets until you have used up both the phyllo and the cheese.
 Brush all the briwats with butter.

 - Bake the briwats for 18 minutes, until golden.
 Divide the sauce between four small ramekins and place a ramekin on each of four plates.
 Arrange four pastries around each ramekin, garnish with parsley, and serve.
 Diners can dip their pastries in the sauce as they nibble.